LootSafe/minecraft.demomod/README.md

 [Demo Commands]

-/register 0x00000000 <-- Wallet Address you want items spawned into /unregister <-- You don't need this but it lets you re-register your address in case you fuck up /wallet <-- Shows your current Address
+/register 0x00000000 <-- Wallet Address you want items spawned into /unregister <-- You don't need this but it lets you re-register your address in case you /wallet <-- Shows your current Address

 [Items to Spawn]